 Meals

 If you have a child sitting on your lap, it’s not easy to eat.
 So if you’re travelling with another adult, ask for your meals to be bought out at different times.
-That way one can eat and the other hold the baby and vice versa.
+That way, one of you can eat, and the other can hold the baby and vice versa.

 What is the best age to travel long-haul with a baby or toddler?

-From my personal experience, young babies under six months and toddlers over three years old are the easiest.
-Young babies sleep a lot, aren’t mobile, and if they breastfeed don’t need much other than nappies and wipes.
-After around six months babies start becoming mobile and want to crawl and walk around which is challenging on a flight and they are too young to understand that they aren’t allowed.
-I remember being two hours into a 14-hour flight with my 21-month-old son and him saying “I want to get off and go the park now Mamma”.
+From my personal experience, babies under six months and toddlers over three years old are the easiest.
+Young babies sleep a lot, aren’t mobile, and if they breastfeed, don’t need much other than nappies and wipes.
+After around six months, babies start becoming mobile and want to crawl and walk around, which is challenging on a flight, and they are too young to understand that they aren’t allowed to.
+I remember being two hours into a 14-hour flight with my 21-month-old son and him saying, “I want to get off and go to the park now, Mamma”.
 Naps are also difficult at this age, as they are outside their normal environment with lots of stimulation.

 Once they reach three and above (or even two and a half), they become more interested in screen time or listening to audiobooks, which helps keep them occupied for some of the flight.